jhuapl-bio/taxtriage/docs/usage.md

 You can download the models with the `huggingface-cli`

 1. Download it with `pip install huggingface_hub`
-2. `huggingface-cli download bert-base-uncased --local-dir ./models/VHDB-nucleotide-transformer-v2-50m-multi-species`
+2. `huggingface-cli download jhuapl-bio/microbert --local-dir ./models`

 ## AWS with Nextflow Tower